-My philosophy on vacuum sealers may surprise you, but I believe that you should buy as much vacuum sealer as you can afford.
+Our philosophy on vacuum sealers may surprise you, but we believe that you should buy as much vacuum sealer as you can afford.

-Ok, no, you don't need to spend 6 grand on a giant commercial sealer.
-But if want to do vacuum sealing right, you should be willing to spend $500-$1000.
+Ok, no, you don't need to spend 6 grand on a giant industrial sealer.
+But if want to do vacuum sealing right, you should be willing to spend $300-$1000.

-Before you stoop over to pick your jaw up off of the floor, let me explain my reasoning.
+Before you stoop over to pick your jaw up off of the floor, let us explain our reasoning.

 Think About How Much You'll Save